top of page

 A Brutal Childhood on the Moorlands

-Separating historical fact from fabricated hearsay is a challenge, but records suggest she was born in 1685 at Jackfield, an isolated estate nestled on the desolate moorlands just outside Burslem.
+Separating historical fact from hearsay is a challenge, but records suggest she was born in 1685 at Jackfield, an isolated estate nestled on the desolate moorlands just outside Burslem.
 Local myth claims she was born with teeth and managed to eat a hard crust of bread within hours of her birth, later choosing to suckle milk from livestock rather than her own mother.
-In reality, Molly lost her parents at a young age.
-If she did drink directly from nearby animals, it was not a sign of the occult; it was a desperate mechanism for survival.
+The truth is that Molly lost her parents at a young age.
+If she did drink directly from nearby animals, it was not a sign of the occult; it was a natural instinct for survival.

 Superstition in the Pre-Industrial Potteries

-To understand why the townsfolk despised her, one must understand 18th-century Burslem.
+To understand why the townsfolk hated her, one must understand 18th-century Burslem.
 Long before it became a bustling industrial hub revolutionised by potters like Josiah Wedgwood, it was a deeply isolated, insular farming village.
 Cut off from major trade routes, its muddy lanes were dark, and its people were intensely superstitious, with a worldview unchanged since the Middle Ages.
-Life was brutal, dental hygiene was non-existent, and diseases like smallpox frequently left survivors heavily disfigured.
-Lacking an education and carrying the physical scars of a harsh childhood, the eccentric, solitary Molly became an easy target for local gossip.
+Life was brutal.
+Dental hygiene was non-existent, and diseases like smallpox frequently left survivors disfigured.
+Lacking an education and carrying the physical scars of a harsh childhood, Molly became an easy target for local gossip.

 A historical illustration of an isolated 18th-century woman in peasant clothing with a blackbird perched on her shoulder in a dreary village setting.